onefoursix/cm-api-flume-example/README.md

 cm-api-flume-example
 ====================

-Example of using Cloudera Manager API to create a Flume Service and set Flume Agent config
+This project provides an example of using Cloudera Manager's Python API to create a Flume-NG Service and Agents, and to set and update Agent config files.